Jenna Tingum

 The Process

 Many CRM tools already exist to house organizer notes, so the solution will not be developing a new tool.
-Instead, the solution here will be presenting the research and proven methods to implement this into existing tools.
+Instead, the solution here will be presenting the research and proven methods to implement this concept into existing tools.
 Knowing that this solution will require use of Artificial Intelligence and, through personal experience, that AI is a divisive topic among progressives, an additional point of research was added to understand how implementation of a tool like this would work.
-Ie. would organizers be too skeptical of AI to establish enough buy-in for this to work?
+Ie. would organizers be too skeptical of AI to establish enough support for this to work?

 The Solution